sigasi/sigasi_insights/faq.md

 ## Do you have an Emacs emulation mode so that I can use the Emacs key bindings? {: #Emacs}
 All Eclipse products, including Sigasi HDT, can be configured to support [emacs-keybindings].
 While it is not the same as Emacs, you can keep your habit of pressing *CTRL-C* and *CTRL-X* all the time.

-## I have error markers in files that are not even mapped to a library
-Sometimes, unmapped files have error markers.
-This can happen if a compilation did not complete normally.
-You can select these errors from the problems view and remove them by pressing delete.
-If you rebuild the project, no new error markers will be generated for the VHDL files that are not mapped to a library.

 ## What do you mean by "Type-Time"?
 "At type-time" means "while you type".
 The Sigasi development environment checks your code at type-time.
 In other tools, your code gets checked only after you save all files and explicitly start a compiler, Sigasi has a type-time compiler.
 While you are typing, the Sigasi compiler checks your code and marks your errors.